LMT Modular Ambidextrous Rifle System

-The Modular Ambidextrous Rifle System (MARS) is an assault rifle designed and manufactured by Lewis Machine & Tool Company.
+The LMT Modular Ambidextrous Rifle System (MARS) is an assault rifle designed and manufactured by Lewis Machine & Tool Company.

+History

+In May 2014, a tender was issued by the New Zealand Ministry of Defence for a new rifle.
+After trials were conducted from March 2 to June 1, 2015, LMT was selected as the winner, which would replace their Steyr AUGs.

 Design

 The MARS rifles features lower receivers updated with fully ambidextrous mirrored controls and can be set up to use gas-operated, rotating bolt (internal piston, not direct impingement) or short-stroke piston operating systems with the help of basic tools.

-The MARS receiver can host and switch between barrels of varying length, and diameter. material, and caliber.
+The MARS receiver can host and switch between barrels of varying length, and diameter, material, and caliber.
 Two locking bolts accessible from the right side of the receiver with a basic tool lock a barrel extension and make the barrel unit user removable with a return to zero of the same barrel.

 The MARS-L (light) assault rifle variants are chambered for the 5.56×45mm NATO intermediate cartridge, and the MARS-H (heavy) battle rifle and designated marksman rifle variants for the 7.62×51mm NATO, 6.5 mm Creedmoor or similar fully powered cartridges.